defold/doc/docs/en/manuals/2dgraphics.md

 The Eraser tool is used to erase painted tiles.
 To select the Eraser, you can either:

-- Select it from the Tile Map menu
+- Select it from the <kbd>Tile Map</kbd> menu.
-- Press *Backspace*
+- Press <kbd>Backspace</kbd>.
-- Click the active tile again in the tiles palette
+- Click the active tile again in the tiles palette.
-- Pick any empty cell on the Tile Map
+- Pick any empty cell on the Tile Map.

 ## Attaching Physics